Blog

 Many essential oils are also unsafe for dogs.
 The list includes cinnamon, tea tree oil, citrus oils, pennyroyal, peppermint, wintergreen, ylang ylang, pine, and sweet birch.
 Clove, garlic, anise, thyme, wintergreen, juniper, and horseradish are also unsafe.

 It doesn’t matter whether your pooch eats the oil or gets it on his skin.
 Keep in mind that Fido has a very, very sensitive nose.
 What may smell wonderful to you can be overpowering to pets.
-Similarly, other common household items like acetaminophen are also toxic to pets.
-Learn more about how to handle such situations with our article on Acetaminophen Poisoning and Your Pet.
+Similarly, other common household items, including essential oils toxic to pets and acetaminophen, pose significant health risks to animals.
+Discover ways to safeguard your pets from these dangers by reading our guide on Acetaminophen Poisoning and Your Pet.

 Tips